ida/adi.forumail/README.md

 Add post via mail
 -----------------

-As a groupmember (if usermail=fromaddress) send a mail to 'forumail@[YOURMAILDOMAIN]'.
+Send a mail to your inboxes address.
-Add tags (=categories) in body, like this: '[tag1,tag2,tag3]'.
+Add tags (=categories/keywords) in the last line, like this: '[tag1,tag2,tag3]'.

 Reply to post via mail
 ----------------------

-Reply to the mail-notification of an added post, leave subject untouched.
+Reply to the mail-notification of an added post, leave subject and last line untouched.